the-indian-dev/sakuya-ac/README.md

 2. Fix on ground re supply which triggers the cheat detection.
 3. Negative g-values are wrong interpeted
 4. Add more documentation.
-5. Add black smoke emission on death
+~~5.
+Add black smoke emission on death~~ Implemented in latest commit
 6. Add radar features
 7. Add Plugin API
 ---